TorrX

 Support story

-The product, guides, support, and warranty all point back to one sports-ball use case.
+The product, guides, support, patent story, and warranty all point back to one sports-ball use case.

-The pump is one small item inside a broad accessory catalog.
+The pump is often one small item inside a broad accessory catalog or retailer shelf.

 Match the pump to the job